vcxjack/assignment-1/README.md

 # Assignment One

+1. Fork this repository into your own GitHub account.

+2. Pull that forked version to your local machine.
+Check that the `README.md` file looks like this.

-1. Create a new branch to work in.
+3. Create a new branch to work in.
 Call it `add-my-details`.

         git checkout -b add-my-details

-2. Edit the file `about.me`, adding your name and student ID.
+4. Edit the file `about.me`, adding your name and student ID.

-3. Have a look at the differences between your working copy of the file and the one you started with:
+5. Have a look at the differences between your working copy of the file and the one you started with:

         git diff

-4. Commit the changes to your local repository
+6. Commit the changes to your local repository

         git add about.me
         git commit -m 'added my details'

-5. Go back to the master branch.
+7. Go back to the master branch.

         git checkout master

-6. Have a look at `about.me`.
+8. Have a look at `about.me`.
+Your changes are gone!

-7. Go back to the branch you did the work in
+9. Go back to the branch you did the work in

         git checkout add-my-details

-8. Have a look at the file now.
+10. Have a look at the file now.
+You should see the changes you made.

-9. Push the file to your github account:
+11. Push the file to your github account:

          git push

-10. Visit your project on GitHub.
+12. Visit your project on GitHub.
 Switch to the "add-my-details" branch and generate a pull request.
 Make sure to include your name and SMU ID in the notes.